gitpod-io/gitpod-docs/doc/56_Search.md

 number of search results.
 If you would like to search for all files in the workspace, click on the `Include Ignored Files` in the search field.

-### Search and replace
+### Search and Replace

 You can also `Search and Replace` across files.
 Expand the `Search` widget to display the `Replace` text box.

 ![](./images/56_Search/search_and_replace.jpg)

 When you type text into the `Replace` text box, you will see a diff display of the pending changes.
-You can replace across all files from the Replace text box, replace all in one file or replace a single change.
+You can replace across all files from the Replace text box, replace all in one file, or replace a single change.
 Double-clicking on any of the `Search and Replace` occurences, opens the file in a diff editor so that you can review the modification in the editor before eventually applying them.